 Local Employers and Agencies

-They may not even advertise the job posting at all!
-They may choose to recruit through an agency or referrals instead.
+They may not even advertise the job posting at all, choosing to keep it “hidden” and recruit through an agency or referrals instead.

-As someone who works in an Employment Center, we are often contacted directly by employers who are looking to hire.
-They choose not to publicly post their jobs anywhere and instead look to us to refer job seekers to them.
+I work in an employment center and we are regularly contacted directly by employers who are looking to hire.
+They choose not to post their jobs anywhere publicly and instead look to us to refer job seekers to them.

-Local employer and agencies are the best job sites for:
+Local employers and agencies are the best job sites for: